bormaxi8080/starred/README.md

 - [casterbyte/Sara](https://github.com/casterbyte/Sara) - RouterOS Security Inspector
 - [LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) - Free and Open Source Machine Translation API.
 Self-hosted, offline capable and easy to setup.
 - [bit-team/backintime](https://github.com/bit-team/backintime) - A comfortable and well-configurable graphical Frontend for incremental backups, with a command-line version also available.
 Modified files are transferred, while unchanged files are linked to the new
-- [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human
+- [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - [ICLR 2025] Agent S: an open agentic framework that uses computers like a human
 - [abuyv/exposor](https://github.com/abuyv/exposor) - Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax.
 - [cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment) - VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social med
 - [pyca/bcrypt](https://github.com/pyca/bcrypt) - Modern(-ish) password hashing for your software and your servers